 Multivariate models use the past of all the interrelated time-series variables and predict the future of all the time-series as a joint function of those pasts.
 This includes the classical VAR models (Zivot and Wang, 2006).
 We will mostly focus on the prior work on neural network based models for long-term forecasting.
-LongTrans (Li et al., 2019) uses attention layer with LogSparse design to capture local information with near linear space and computational complexity.
+LongTrans (Li et al., 2019a) uses attention layer with LogSparse design to capture local information with near linear space and computational complexity.
 Informer (Zhou et al., 2021) uses the ProbSparse self-attention mechanism to achieve sub-quadratic dependency on the length of the context.
 Autoformer (Wu et al., 2021) uses trend and seasonal decomposition with sub-quadratic self attention mechanism.
 FEDFormer (Zhou et al., 2022) uses a frequency enchanced structure while Pyraformer (Liu et al., 2021) uses pyramidal self-attention that has linear complexity and can attend to different granularities.
+The common theme among the above works is the use of sub-quadratic approximations for the full self attention mechanism, that have been also been used in other domains (Wang et al., 2020).